premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <blockquote>

 In NoSuchElementException cases, we would like to wait for the element to appear.
-There are two way of approaching this:
+There are two ways of approaching this:

 - Implicit waits are a global configuration on the WebDriver object and apply every time the DOM is queried.
 - Explicit waits apply individually and adjust the waiting time explicitly and dynamically at regular intervals.